Do Grocery Stores Restock Returned Items?

 During COVID times, Trader Joe’s forgiving return policy was temporarily banned for overbought items.
 This meant that if you bought an excess amount of the item and tried to return it, the return would not be accepted.

-In this article, we talked about the ins and outs of returning food at grocery stores.
+In this article, we talked about the ins and outs of returning food to grocery stores.
 We covered if you could return food items and explained any specific items that you cannot return.
 In most cases, you’ll need a receipt to return items.

 We learned that each grocery store has its own return policy, and policies changed in many places once the COVID-19 pandemic hit.
 We also touched on what happens after the food is returned to the store.
 In most cases, it gets thrown out for health and safety reasons.